English 2

 is my first attempt at Star Wars text, and it wouldn’t be

-couple of pages.
+first couple of pages.

 All that’s to come!
 Keep checking back to see if I